vxcall/Dainsleif/README.md

 If you have any request or question, feel free to ask me through [issue](https://github.com/s3pt3mb3r/Dainsleif/issues). **Please be informed if your attitude is inappropriate, we would just tell you to piss off.**
  It may take a certain days because I'm doing this as completely my hobby without profit or reward, you know?

+# development is suspended
+This project will no longer get major update by @s3pt3mb3r due to loss of motivation, so don't expect further improvements.
+It might be the exception if huge errors appeared tho. idk.
+It's still open for pull requests, and issues.

 # :two_hearts: Support me
 Any sort of supports will be gratefully appreciated.